 On October 29, 2021, we entered into the 2021 Loan Agreement with Western Alliance Bank.
-The 2021 Loan Agreement provides for a \$75 million revolving credit facility with a \$5 million letter-of-credit sublimit and a maturity date of expired on October 29, 2023.
+The 2021 Loan Agreement provides provided for a \$75 million revolving credit facility with a \$5 million letter-of-credit sublimit and expired on October 29, 2023.
 The 2021 Loan

-Agreement is was secured by substantially all of our assets.
-Borrowings under the 2021 Loan Agreement bear bore interest based on a formula using certain market rates.
-As of June 30, 2023 September 30, 2023, the interest rate was 7.91% 8.19%.
-The 2021 Loan Agreement is subject to various leverage and non-financial covenants.
-No amounts were outstanding under the 2021 Loan Agreement as of June 30, 2023 September 30, 2023.
-Subsequent to September 30, 2023, the 2021 Loan Agreement matured on its stated maturity date of October 29, 2023.
+Agreement was secured by substantially all of our assets.
+Borrowings under the 2021 Loan Agreement bore interest based on a formula using certain market rates.
+As of September 30, 2023, the interest rate was 8.19%.
+The 2021 Loan Agreement is was subject to various leverage and non-financial covenants.
+No amounts were outstanding under the 2021 Loan Agreement as of September 30, 2023.
+Subsequent to September 30, 2023, the The 2021 Loan Agreement matured on its stated maturity date of October 29, 2023.

-Capital Expenditures
+Capital Expenditures 31

 We have made capital expenditures primarily for computer equipment and related software needed to host our websites, internal-use software development costs, as well as for leasehold improvements and other general purposes to support our growth.
-Our capital expenditures totaled \$7.3 million and \$7.2 million \$10.9 million for both the six-month nine-month periods ended June 30, 2023 September 30, 2023 and 2022, respectively.
-2022.
-A majority of our capital expenditures in the first six nine months of 2023 were for internal-use software and website development costs and, to a lesser extent, computer equipment and related software.
-We capitalized internal-use software and website development costs of \$7.0 million \$10.6 million and \$6.4 million \$9.8 million for the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively.
+Our capital expenditures totaled \$10.9 million for both the nine-month periods ended September 30, 2023 and 2022.
+A majority of our capital expenditures in the first nine months of 2023 were for internal-use software and website development costs and, to a lesser extent, computer equipment and related software.
+We capitalized internal-use software and website development costs of \$10.6 million and \$9.8 million for the nine months ended September 30, 2023 and 2022, respectively.
 We are not currently party to any purchase contracts related to future capital expenditures.